dekoza/mtgpl/docs/_sources/XLN.rst.txt

 :mtgtip:`Sunbird's Invocation<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/e/1ee52480-8faf-4418-af70-fd999096e3bb.jpg?1562551811|https://scryfall.com/card/xln/165/sunbirds-invocation?utm_source=api>`
-   Whenever you cast a spell from your hand, reveal the top X cards of your library, where X is that spell's converted mana cost.
-You may cast a spell with converted mana cost X or less from among cards revealed this way without paying its mana cost.
+   Whenever you cast a spell from your hand, reveal the top X cards of your library, where X is that spell's mana value.
+You may cast a spell with mana value X or less from among cards revealed this way without paying its mana cost.
 Put the rest on the bottom of your library in a random order.

 :mtgtip:`Sure Strike<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/3/5370060a-653b-453d-8daf-bef46f9bb4d5.jpg?1562555467|https://scryfall.com/card/xln/166/sure-strike?utm_source=api>`